symbiogenesis/StiglerDiet/README.md

 The following improvements have been made:

+- Native .NET implementation of linear optimization algorithm
-- Add unit tests
+- Added unit tests
-- Use strongly-typed objects
+- Uses strongly-typed objects
 - Refactored to be idempotent and segregate console logging from computation
-- Enable easily swapping in your own data set
+- Enabled easily swapping in your own dataset
 - Standardized the 1939 data from cents to dollars
 - Corrected the 1939 data's erroneous use of kcals by multiplying everything by a thousand, since calories and kcals are really the same.
-- Correctly report the quantities and units
+- Correctly reports the quantities and units
-- Compute % of RDA
+- Computes % of RDA
-- Show daily totals
+- Shows daily totals
-- Pretty printed the results as tables
+- Pretty prints the results as tables

 ## Sample Output